let-unimi/liblet/docs/api.rst

    .. automethod:: alternatives

+   To implement grammar "cleanup strategies" a method to eliminate unwanted symbols (and productions) from a grammar is also provided.

+   .. automethod:: restrict_to

 Once a grammar has been defined, one can build derivations with the help of the following class.